poproar/Barnabas-Instructors-Guide/_lessons/13/index.md

 ![fig 13.2](fig-13_2.png){:class="image "}
 ![fig 13.3](fig-13_3.jpg){:class="image "}

-A more official looking schematic, however it may be difficult for your students to understand what this schematic is saying.
+The first image is a more official looking schematic, however it may be difficult for your students to understand what this schematic is saying.

-While this schematic looks more primitive, it will probably seem less abstract to the students.
+While the following schematic looks more primitive, it will probably seem less abstract to the students.

 In general I would advise drawing the schematic on the right, however if you are looking to challenge your students you can draw the more abstract schematic on the left.